-Sierra Leone-born lock Shek Sherrif has his eyes on playing for Plymouth Albion’s first team after moving to the city to studying at the University of St Mark and St John.
+Sierra Leone-born lock Shek Sherriff has his eyes on playing for Plymouth Albion’s first team after moving to the city to studying at the University of St Mark and St John.

 The 20-year-old former Henley and Wasps Academy player made his debut for Albion’s development team on Monday night in their 10-10 draw with Cornwall.